DajanaRadovic/BlazorServer/README.md

 1. Build the solution so that the `BenchmarkTests` project references and uses the `MySimpleDictionary` class library.
 2. Run the `BenchmarkTests` console application.
 3. Observe the console output for test results and benchmark comparisons.
+4. Build the solution so that the `BlazorServer` project also references the `MySimpleDictionary` class library.
+5. Run the Blazor Server application

 ## Implementation Details